gmu-gd/poster21-fall/syllabus/index.md

 ---
 ### General

 This is the syllabus for the _Fall 2021_ class of _AVT 419: Poster Design (3 credits)_.
-The instructor is _Michael McDermott_, he can be reached by email at _mmcderm8 at gmu dot edu_ and can be met with at his [virtual office hours](https://calendly.com/michaelmcdermott) on Mondays and Wednesdays from 10&ndash;12 or by special appointment.
+The instructor is _Michael McDermott_, he can be reached by email at _mmcderm8 at gmu dot edu_ and can be met with at his [virtual office hours](https://calendly.com/michaelmcdermott) on Mondays and Wednesdays from 10&ndash;12 or by appointment.

 ### Delivery and Timing